Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 myKeys = d.Keys

-Determine the LBound and UBound Array elements Range to work with the list.
+Determine the Array elements' LBound and UBound values to work with the list.

 In the same way, we can read all Items (elements) into an Array, away from the Dictionary Object, to work with it if needed.

-Let us try to make a listing of all Items, with the method explained above.
-We will make a copy of the above Code and make some changes, to retrieve the Items into an Array and print them into the Debug Window.
+Let us create a list of all the Items, with the method explained above.
+We will make a copy of the above Code and make some changes to retrieve the Items into an Array and print them into the Debug Window.

 Here is the Code: